StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-user-accounts/export-list-user-accounts.md

 # Export a List of User Accounts

-This topic provides step-by-step instructions for exporting a list of [user accounts](about-user-accounts.md) in TheHive.
+Export a list of [user accounts](about-user-accounts.md) from TheHive to share or analyze user data outside the platform.

 ## Export a list of user accounts at the client level